 Acknowledgements and citations for individual sequences are provided under each sequence and submission.

-For help in using OGRDB, or if you encounter any issues, please consult the Support Forum and raise any questions or problems there.
+For help in using OGRDB, or if you encounter any issues, please contact us.

 The site is developed and maintained by William Lees (firstname.lastname@example.org)